-Many Local Authorities have policies that seek to ensure access to daylight and sunlight to neighbouring habitable room windows, and that sunlight to the neighbours’ principal garden is not adversely affected by a development.
+Many Local Authorities have policies in place to ensure access to daylight and sunlight to neighbouring habitable room windows.
+They can also check sunlight to the neighbour’s principal garden is not adversely affected by a development.

 If this does happen, we can help.

 Daylight and Sunlight – Things to remember when building an extension or new build

 - This is a Town and Country planning issue

 - Sunlight and daylight are both considered an amenity of adjacent occupiers, not a right.

 - Windows to bathrooms, stores and garages need not be analysed